michelcrypt4d4mus/pdfalyzer/README.md

 An exception will be raised if there's any issue placing a node while parsing or if there are any nodes not reachable from the root of the tree at the end of parsing.

-[^2]: All internal PDF objects are guaranteed to exist in the tree except in these situations when warnings will be printed:
-  `/ObjStm` (object stream) is a collection of objects in a single stream that will be unrolled into its component objects.
-  `/XRef` Cross-reference stream objects which hold the same references as the `/Trailer` are hacked in as symlinks of the `/Trailer`

 ### What It Don't Do
 This tool is mostly about examining a PDF's logical structure and assisting with the discovery of malicious content.
 As such it doesn't have much to offer as far as extracting text from PDFs, rendering PDFs[^3], writing new PDFs, or many of the more conventional things one might do with a portable document.

-[^3]: Given the nature of the PDFs this tool is meant to be scan anything resembling "rendering" the document is pointedly NOT offered.

 ### Did The World Really Need Another PDF Tool?
 This tool was built to fill a gap in the PDF assessment landscape following my .
 Didier Stevens's [pdfid.py](https://github.com/DidierStevens/DidierStevensSuite/blob/master/pdfid.py) and [pdf-parser.py](https://github.com/DidierStevens/DidierStevensSuite/blob/master/pdf-parser.py) are still the best game in town when it comes to PDF analysis tools but they lack in the visualization department and also don't give you much to work with as far as giving you a data model you can write your own code around.
 [Peepdf](https://github.com/jesparza/peepdf) seemed promising but turned out to be in a buggy, out of date, and more or less unfixable state.
 And neither of them offered much in the way of tooling for embedded font analysis.

 All those things being the case lead to a situation where I felt the world might be slightly improved if I strung together a couple of more stable/well known/actively maintained open source projects ([AnyTree](https://github.com/c0fec0de/anytree), [PyPDF2](https://github.com/py-pdf/PyPDF2), and [Rich](https://github.com/Textualize/rich)) into this tool.

-### OK Let's Do This
-See [Installation](#installation) and [Usage](#usage) below (past the enormous images showing example output).

 # Example Output
-`pdfalyzer` can export visualizations to HTML, ANSI colored text, and SVG images using the file export functionality that comes with [Rich](https://github.com/Textualize/rich).
+The Pdfalyzer can export visualizations to HTML, ANSI colored text, and SVG images using the file export functionality that comes with [Rich](https://github.com/Textualize/rich).
 SVGs can be turned into `png` format images with a tool like `inkscape` or `cairosvg` (Inkscape works a lot better in our experience).

 ### Basic Tree View